fjpereny/Engineering-Units-Conversion/README.md

 ### Creating an EngUnit Object
 All EngUnit objects are instantiated using a float value and a initial unit of measurement.
-The following code creates a Temperature with a value of 100 and unit of degrees Farenheit.
+The following code creates a Temperature with a value of 100 and unit of degree Fahrenheit.
 ```python
 t1 = Temperature(100, Temperature.Unit.F)
 ```